Bawbee: Issues

 The bawbee was introduced by James V in 1538, valued at sixpence.
 These carry his 'I5' monogram flanking a crowned thistle, and a large saltire on the reverse with a central crown.
 There were also a smaller half bawbee and a quarter bawbee.
 In 1544, James V's widow Mary of Guise minted bawbees at Stirling Castle, with an 'MR' cipher on the obverse and the cross potent with crosslets of Lorraine on the reverse.

 The first bawbees of Mary, Queen of Scots, issued by the mint at Holyroodhouse in Edinburgh carried the cinquefoil emblems of the Regent Arran.
+Proofs for new placks and bawbees were made by Abraham Peterson in April 1576.

 The bawbee of King Charles II was a copper coin with the reverse inscription Nemo me impune lacessit ("No one provokes me with impunity"), although the last word on these coins was spelled "Lacesset".
 This motto is still in use today on the edge of some circulating one pound coins.

 The motto is around a crowned thistle and is followed by the date.
 This coin was also valued at six pence Scots or half an English penny.